viparitakarani/Machine_Learning_Python/RecommenderSystem/CollaborativeFiltering/Neighborhood-Base/README.md

-# Recomendation System using Neighborhood-Base Collaborative Filtering
+# Recommendation System using Neighborhood-Base Collaborative Filtering
-This code is trying to build a recomendation system using Neighborhood-Base Collaborative Filtering, both item base and user base collaborative filtering algorithm using cosine similarity function
+This code is trying to build a recommendation system using Neighborhood-Base Collaborative Filtering, both item base and user base collaborative filtering algorithm using cosine similarity function